- Federal Student Loan History

 John & June Mary Makdisi Loan Forgiveness Fund

-This endowed loan repayment assistance fund was established in 1999 by former St. Thomas University School of Law Dean, Prof. John Makdisi, and Prof. June Mary Makdisi to assist St. Thomas law graduates working in public interest law.
+This endowed loan repayment assistance fund was established in 1999 by then Dean of the St. Thomas College of Law, Prof. John Makdisi, and Prof. June Mary Makdisi to assist St. Thomas Law graduates working in public interest law.

 Mr. & Mrs. Stanley G. Tate Loan Forgiveness Fund

-For more information on our Loan Repayment Assistance Programs click here or contact the Law School’s Career Services Office.
+For more information on our Loan Repayment Assistance Programs click here or contact the College of Law’s Career Services Office.